Skip to main content

 Meeting Space

 On the 3rd level of The Summit, there’s 99,000 square feet of carpeted meeting space, which can be broken up into 62 breakout rooms for speaking and education sessions, plus smaller meetups.
+This level will host our three tracks of Education session, for which you can earn CEUs!

 Sustainability

 The Summit is LEED Platinum Certified at a minimum—but that’s just for starters.
-For famously green Seattle, this brand new premier event space is a showcase of all its values.
+For famously green Seattle, this premier event space is a showcase of all its values.
 Solar panels cover the roof, reducing energy usage by 30%.
 Ceiling tiles throughout the building are made from sustainable materials.
 Reclaimed wood hangs in the sprawling ballroom.
 Plus, two on-site dehydrators can take any unused food from the massive events that will be hosted here and reduce its volume and weight by 90%, before turning it into fertilizer and continuing its lifecycle.

 The construction project achieved Salmon-Safe certification.
 This is a peer-reviewed program that certifies and monitors projects to improve their benefits to the environment, particularly around restoring urban watersheds.
 Many materials, such as carpet and fabrics, have high levels of recycled or post-consumer materials; paints and other coatings are low VOC.